SurbhiAgrawal9/NODE.JS/README.md

 ## Fast and Lightweight:

 Built on the V8 engine, Node.js executes JavaScript code quickly.
 Its non-blocking I/O operations ensure that it remains lightweight and performant even under high loads.

+## use:
+Node.js offers high performance and scalability for server-side applications using a single language, JavaScript, with an extensive ecosystem and active community support.